moby/moby/docs/sources/reference/commandline/cli.md

 The `docker create` command creates a writeable container layer over the specified image and prepares it for running the specified command.
 The container ID is then printed to `STDOUT`.
-This is similar to `docker run -d` except the container is never started.
+This is similar to `docker run daemon` except the container is never started.
 You can then use the `docker start <container_id>` command to start the container at any point.